 In India’s larger cities like Mumbai, Delhi and Goa you’ll see a lot of young Indian women wearing western style clothing however people in smaller towns and villages still dress traditionally.
 So if you’re traveling to India then it’s necessary to pack clothing that’s lightweight, breathable and conservative.
 Women travelers in India who choose to wear revealing or figure-hugging clothing may receive unwanted attention and stares.
-Read our India Style Guide for Female Travelers for more information about how to dress while in India.
+Read our India Style Guide for more information about how to dress while in India.

 Other essential items to pack for a trip to India include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
 Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.